1. What is the organizational structure of the COGBF, INC?

 3. A church or organization that agrees to the COGBF affiliation policy; full affiliation or covering/covenant relationship.

-3 A covering/covenant affiliate church may own and purchase property.
-As a covering/covenant affiliate church, the COGBF is not liable for any indebtedness or purchases made by the affiliate church.
+Yes, A Covered/Covenant church retains ownership of all of their property.
+The COGBF is not liable for any indebtedness or purchases made by the affiliate church.

 fall under the COGBF 501(c)3 umbrella.
-As a covering/covenant affiliation the church will retain its own ID and 501(c)3.
+As a Covered/Covenant affiliation, the church will retain its own ID and 501(c)3.
 If the covenant church does not have a 501(c)3, it will be encouraged to pursue one.

 17. What are the future options for covenant/covering affiliation?